-True, you may have spent the last several years staying far away from starchy foods full of empty calories, but researchers are discovering that certain components of these former diet-busters are actually prebiotics which feed your good bacteria.
+True, you may have spent the last several years staying far away from starchy foods full of empty calories, but researchers are discovering that certain components of these former maligned ingredients are actually prebiotics that feed your good bacteria.

 So, what are the effects of resistant starch?
 In addition to all the well-known prebiotic benefits mentioned above, resistant starch seems to have a couple of its own tricks up its sleeve, such as:

-1. Balancing blood sugar.
-Research shows that resistant starch increases insulin sensitivity, which means you need less insulin to keep your blood sugar levels in optimal range.7
+1. Maintaining blood sugar levels already in a normal range.
+Research shows that resistant starch increases insulin sensitivity, which means you need less insulin to keep your blood sugar levels in a healthy range.7

-2. Increasing fat burning.
+2. Efficient fat burning.
 In one study, replacing just 5.4% of carbohydrate intake with resistant starch led to a 20-30% increase in fat burning after meals.8

 It’s clear that prebiotics are like fertilizer for your microbial garden, and are imperative for a thriving microbiome.

 Fortunately, prebiotics are readily available in a variety of foods, like bananas, asparagus, leeks, garlic, onions, and Jerusalem artichokes.
-Unfortunately, it’s very difficult to consume enough of these foods to make a big difference in the health of your microbiome.
+Unfortunately, it’s very difficult to consume enough of these foods to keep your microbiome healthy.

 Why is this?
 First and foremost, archaeological research explains that our ancestral diet tens of thousands of years ago contained more than 100 grams of fiber every day—that’s a lot of fuel for mighty microbes!9 For example, Aborigines in Australia ate 300 different fruit species, 150 varieties of tubers and roots, and a countless number of vegetables, nuts, and seeds, ultimately consuming around 130 grams of fiber per day.

 These cultures had healthier and more diverse microbiomes as a result of their diet, but the problem is that we just don’t have access to the variety of plants our foraging ancestors gathered.
-And when you consider that, in the United States, the average adult only eats about 15 grams of fiber/day, you can see that we are far behind ideal numbers when it comes to fiber and prebiotic consumption...and our microbiomes are suffering.
+And when you consider that, in the United States, the average adult only eats about 15 grams of fiber/day, you can see that we are far behind ideal numbers when it comes to fiber and prebiotic consumption.

-Here’s how you can incorporate prebiotics, probiotics, and a healthy gut into your personal wellness plan:
+Here’s how you can incorporate prebiotics, probiotics, and a healthy gut into your personal wellness maintenance plan:

 2. Choose a whole food diet rich in plant-based and prebiotic-rich foods, such as apples, bananas, whole oats, asparagus, and tomatoes (or countless others).